 To obtain best results, and achieve economies of scale, companies must build accountability as one of the critical success factors.
-When a person is promoted to a supervisor or a manager within his organisation, accountability is the first task one must master, in order to succeed.
+When a person is promoted to a supervisor or a manager within his organisation, accountability is the first task he/she must master, in order to succeed.
 The manager needs to understand the role and that the manager is there to assist teams to operate at high levels while delivering the best outcomes.

-There are specific accountability areas that need to be understood and developed so that success can be achieved in the new role, including to identify what performance means for each team member and how to keep this at a sustained, acceptable level.
+There are specific accountability areas that need to be understood and developed so that success can be achieved in the new role, including how to identify what performance means for each team member and how to keep this at a sustained, acceptable level.

 By the end of the programme, participants will understand the requirements of the managers role: